 The marinade only calls for 3 simple ingredients of soy sauce, ginger juice and lime juice.
-As a special touch I rubbed a little bit of the hottest chilli powder ever I bought from Bangkok to spice things up just a little bit.
+As a special touch I rubbed a little bit of hot chilli powder to spice things up just a little bit.

-- 1 large banana leaf sheet (or aluminium foil)
+- 2 large banana leaf sheets

-- 1 1/2 tbsp ginger juice.
+- 1 1/2 tbsp ginger juice

 - 1 1/2 to 2 tbsp light soy sauce

 - dashes of white pepper powder to taste